 Louis the German died in 876, and the East Frankish kingdom split between his sons: Bavaria for Carloman, Alamannia for Charles the Fat, and Franconia, Thuringia and Saxony for Louis III.
 But Charlemagne's descendants were now dying faster than they were growing up.
 Charles the Bald's successor, Louis the Stammerer (don't you love these nicknames?), only lasted on the throne for two years (877-879), and the two sons of Louis had reigns just as short.
 Carloman and Louis III didn't do any better, so the empire came together again under Charles the Fat in 884.
 Then in 888 Charles was forced by the Diet of Tribur to abdicate and the empire split up for good.
 While Arnulf of Carinthia, a son of Carloman, took charge over Germany, two barons fought for the crown of Italy, two other barons carved out little kingdoms for themselves in Burgundy and Provence, and one more, Odo of Paris, became king of France.
 In theory they all acknowledged Arnulf as superior, because he was the only remaining adult member of the Carolingian dynasty; in practice they were independent monarchs.
 Although Europeans would bandy about the title "Holy Roman Emperor" for nearly a thousand more years, what they meant was a powerless elected ruler over a confederation of German states, quite a different animal from what Charlemagne had set up and which now had ceased to exist.(12)

-Denmark was the largest and most advanced Scandinavian country at this time.
+Denmark was the most populous and most advanced Scandinavian country at this time.
 The Danes had absorbed their neighbors to the south, the Angles, and lorded over the southern part of Sweden.
 These lands gave Denmark a total population of nearly half a million.
 North of the Danes lived the Norwegians, also called the Norse.
 About 100,000 of them lived on the shores of the Vik, facing Denmark.(14) An equal number lived in settlements scattered along the Atlantic coast as far north as Trondheim.

 The third group, the Swedes, originally lived on the shores of Lake Malaren, near present-day Stockholm, with a tribe called the Getes between them and the Danes.
 The Getes were the parent tribe of the Goths who had colonized east Germany in the first century A.D., migrated to the Black Sea in the third century, and then played such an important part in bringing down the Western Roman Empire.
 At some point between 550 and 750, the descendants of those Goths who stayed behind were conquered by the Swedes.
 The names of Götaland and Gotland (Goth-land) remain in use as place names for southern Sweden but the people were absorbed.
 This brought Swedish numbers up to a figure nearly as high as the Danish one.